Battle of Kherson: Withdrawal of Ukrainian regular army

 Around midnight, the tank battalion of the 59th Brigade, which had remained positioned at the bridge, was met with a massive Russian bombardment involving fighter planes, Ka-52 attack helicopters, FAB-500 bombs, mortars and artillery.
 After an hour-long battle, the battalion was forced to withdraw to the village of Molodizhne, having suffered heavy casualties; according to commander Yevhen Palchenko, only one of the battalion's companies had remained intact.
-However, the unit would soon be ordered back to the bridge in order to support units of Ukraine's 80th Brigade, which had begun pushing Russian forces back from the bridge.
+However, the unit would soon be ordered back to the bridge to support units of Ukraine's 80th Brigade, which had begun pushing Russian forces back from the bridge.
 Fighting continued throughout the early hours of 25 February.

 Around 4:00 a.m. on 25 February, part of the 192nd Battalion was sent to prevent a bridge over the Inhulets River at Darivka from being captured by Russian paratroopers.
 They observed a Russian column on the opposite site of the Inhulets, and withdrew shortly thereafter, having received information that a column of Russian tanks was crossing the Antonivka Road Bridge.

 In the morning, a CNN team visited the Antonivka Road Bridge in the aftermath of the battle and found disabled military vehicles, dead soldiers, and craters caused by shelling.
 The bridge was still defended by Ukrainian soldiers, one of whom told the reporters that the nearest Russian positions were about 3 km away.
 The Russians were stationed at the southern side of the bridge, near Oleshky, but were said to not be disturbing civilians, who freely drove from one side to the other in personal vehicles.
 Shelling of Ukrainian positions and residential areas continued in the afternoon, and by dusk, governor of Kherson Oblast Hennadiy Lahuta announced that the Ukrainian military had lost control of the bridge and the city's defenses had fallen.